deysitirado36/Latin102/quiz2.md

 - Nessus, masculine, singular
 - accusative becuase he serves the function of a direct obeject

-5. Nessus gave Deianira a vial of blood by whom Hercules was poisoned.
+5. Nessus gave Deianira a vial of blood by which Hercules was poisoned.

-- ab quo
+- quo
 - the blood, masculine, singular
-- ablative because it is with the prepostion ab
+- ablative because it shows by what means Hercules was poisoned.

 6. In Egypt, Hercules killed the priest Busiris who regularly sacrificed foreigners.